h8liu-archives/d8/README.md

 In short, type `make` under the root repo directory.

 Long version.
-As the author, I am sorry that I do not follow the standard way of using *remote import path* that most Go libraries and programs used.
+As the author, I am sorry that I do not follow the standard way of using *remote import path* like most other Go libraries and programs.
 I feel `import "github.com/h8liu/d8"` is just too long and putting several these lines at the head of each `.go` file is just so ugly.
 So Instead, this repository serves as a standalone `GOPATH` directory.
 For convenience, it contains a